5jt/dyalog-cookbook/manuscript/18 GUI.md

 #### The function `GUI.OnFind`

 ~~~
-     ∇ r←OnFind msg;n
+     ∇ r←OnFind msg;N
 [1]    r←0
-[2]    n←U.GetRef2n⊃msg
+[2]    N←U.GetRef2n⊃msg
-[3]    n.∆WriteToStatusbar''
+[3]    N.∆WriteToStatusbar''
-[4]    :If 0∊⍴n.SearchFor.Text
+[4]    :If 0∊⍴N.SearchFor.Text
-[5]        Dialogs.ShowMsg n'"Search for" is empty - nothing to look for...'
+[5]        Dialogs.ShowMsg N'"Search for" is empty - nothing to look for...'
-[6]    :ElseIf 0∊⍴n.StartLookingHere.Text
+[6]    :ElseIf 0∊⍴N.StartLookingHere.Text
-[7]        Dialogs.ShowMsg n'"Start looking here" is empty?!'
+[7]        Dialogs.ShowMsg N'"Start looking here" is empty?!'
-[8]    :ElseIf 9≠⎕NC n.StartLookingHere.Text
+[8]    :ElseIf 9≠⎕NC N.StartLookingHere.Text
-[9]    :AndIf (,'#')≢,n.StartLookingHere.Text
+[9]    :AndIf (,'#')≢,N.StartLookingHere.Text
-[10]       Dialogs.ShowMsg n'Contents of "Start looking here" is not a namespace'
+[10]       Dialogs.ShowMsg N'Contents of "Start looking here" is not a namespace'
 [11]   :Else
-[12]       Find n
+[12]       Find N
 [13]   :EndIf
 [14]  ⍝Done
      ∇
 ~~~

-The callback performs some checks and either puts an error message on display by calling a function `Dialogs.ShowMsg` or executes the `Find` function, providing `n` as the right argument.
+The callback performs some checks and either puts an error message on display by calling a function `Dialogs.ShowMsg` or executes the `Find` function, providing `N` as the right argument.

 Note that `Dialog.ShowMsg` follows exactly the same principles we have outlines in this chapter, so we do not discuss it in detail, but you can download the code and look at it if you want to.